JS-DevTools/browserify-banner/README.md

 License
 --------------------------
-browserify-banner is 100% free and open-source, under the [MIT license](LICENSE).
+Browserify Banner is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.

 Big Thanks To